hgreenh21/Assignments/README.md

 In the hello_vs_code assignment I learned to use VS and how to add and commit through VS instead of git bash.

 In the fancyLed assignment I had to use two sets of 3 leds.
 The first set alternated and then did a chase.
 The second set blinked and then sparkled.
 For the sparkle i used random to make it som random lights would turn on.
 I then made it so my chase went through all leds instead of just the first 3.

+In the Forks and Clones assignment I learned how to make a forked verion of a file, make edits to it, and then push it back into the original.
+I added my informatiopn to our class page and then pushed it to the original.